kimberlywanst/codecademy-projects/README.md

-# Front-End Engineer Career Path on Codecademy
+# Front-End Engineer Career Path

-The following is a growing list of projects that I have completed on [Front-End Engineer Path](https://www.codecademy.com/learn/paths/front-end-engineer-career-path):
+The following is a growing list of projects that I have completed on [Codecademy's Front-End Engineer Path](https://www.codecademy.com/learn/paths/front-end-engineer-career-path):

 - [HTML](#html)
 - [CSS](#css)